damiancarrillo/crash-reporter/README.md

 This is a simple crash report submission service.
 It sends emails with crash reports as attachments through Gmail.
-In order to run it, configure the `WebServiceFilter` to have a correct username and password, then start it with:
+In order to run it, configure the `application.properties` to have the desired information, then start it with:

     mvn tomcat7:run-war